wkentaro/labelme/README.md

 ## Reminders of keyboard shortcuts I use

 * A,D (previous/next)
+* L (load the alternative annotation file for this image)
 * M (merge all rectangles into one rectangle that's the union of everything)
 * S (keep only the smallest rectangle)
 * PgUp,PgDn (previous/next)